 The Cal/OSHA Chief stated that “sending a worker into a confined space is dangerous, especially inside machinery that can be powered on at any time…Employers must ensure that machinery and equipment are de-energized and locked out before workers enter the space to perform operations involving cleaning and servicing.”

 In their investigation, Cal/OSHA found that the screw conveyor was not de-energized and locked out before workers entered the hopper, and accident prevention signs were not placed on the controls.
+On construction sites, construction project management software is often implemented so as to keep workers informed of ongoing dangers and avoid potential incidents.
 Alhambra Foundry lacked specific procedures for de-energizing and locking out the equipment and additionally, the worker re-entering the hopper was not monitored by a confined space attendant.

 Unfortunately, Alhambra Foundry was cited for similar violations eight years ago and therefore were issued a willful serious accident-related violation for failing to take appropriate measures to protect workers performing cleaning and servicing operations.

 Chattanooga, TN – Two workers performing maintenance on a sewer line in Chattanooga were injured in a confined space explosion this week.
 The two men were employees of SpectraShield, a subcontractor used by the City of Chattanooga.

 The men were down in a manhole when the flash fire broke out, they were able to escape the confined space and call for help.
 Firefighters were dispatched, the fire was already out when they arrived.
 Tennessee’s OSHA division is involved in the investigation into the cause of the accident.

 One worker suffered minor burns but was not hospitalized.
 The other was transported to a local hospital to be treated for second-degree burns.